Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 - Equip you with <span style="color:orange">skills</span> to write C programs
 - Introduce the concept of modular programming
 - Develop testing and debugging skills
+- (Sharpen, refine, and perfect your technical English listening and speaking skills)

 ---